tobiasguyer/StreamCore32/README.md

 ## External interface

-`streamcore` is meant to be used as a lightweight C++ library for playing back Spotify/Qobuz/Web-Radio music and receive control notifications from Spotify-/Qobuz-connect.
+`StreamCore32` is meant to be used as a lightweight C++ library for playing back Spotify/Qobuz/Web-Radio music and receive control notifications from Spotify-/Qobuz-connect.
 It exposes an interface for starting the communication with Spotify and Qobuz servers trough MDNS.

 ## Internal details